magomimmo/modern-cljs/doc/tutorial-01.md

-# Tutorial 1 - The basic
+# Tutorial 1 - The Basics

 In the first tutorial you are going to create and configure a very basic [CLJS][1] project using [leiningen 2][2] and [lein-cljsbuild][3] plugin.